 This gave me the opportunity to talk to the customer on the front line.
 I had to go through the whole factory and the plant and put on my PPE and talk to all the people that were using those dashboards.
 I listen to their feedback and tried to put that feedback into my dashboards, and add it to the progress that we were creating over there.
 Then I joined LHP.
 Right now, we have a customer who is also one of the big three in Detroit.
 That gives me the experience of working once again in the automotive industry.

-My next question is, can you talk to us a little bit about the technologies and platform that you use day in and day out, in your role?
+Can you talk to us a little bit about the technologies and platforms that you use day in and day out, in your role?

 All of these tools are implementing the RESTful architecture, as well as representational state transfer architecture.
 So, those are, right now, the main tools that we are using with our current client.